marcglasberg/asyncredux.com/static/landing-page-md/overview-flutter.md

 &nbsp;

-# Check for Internet connectivity
+# Add features to your actions

 You can add **mixins** to your actions, to accomplish common tasks.

+## Check for Internet connectivity

 `CheckInternet` ensures actions only run with internet, otherwise an **error dialog** prompts users to check their connection: